Golden Skills

 Our Vision

-Our vision is for all learners to develop their Golden Skills, through real-world experience and work-related partnerships, in order that they can contribute effectively – with confidence and creativity – wherever they go and whatever they do.
+Our vision is for all learners to develop their Skills, through real-world experience and work-related partnerships, in order that they can contribute effectively – with confidence and creativity – wherever they go and whatever they do.

 As part of the Developing Scotland’s Young Workforce we not only equip our students with the key skills they need for learning, life, and work, but ensure they can confidently articulate their strengths and areas for development.